aarsonline/aarsonline.github.io/class1/met/README.md

 ## Clinical significance
 Biallelic recessive variants in the human gene MARS2 encoding the mitochondrial MetRS cause a syndrome named ARSAL for Autosomal Recessive Spastic Ataxia with Leukoencephalopathy (firstly reported in Bayat et al. 2012).
+The exhaustive list of disease-causing variants (including location on the sequence and structure, the conservation of the affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=MARS2).